Healthy to 100: Secrets from Countries Where Retirees Age Best

 Intergenerational housing and activities boost social connections, too.

 "Singapore works obsessively to keep generations together in housing," Stern said.
-There, 90% of homes are owned by the government and Singapore offers a tax incentive for people living within a kilometer of other generations.
+There, 90% of homes are owned by the government, and Singapore offers a tax incentive for people living within a kilometer of other generations.

 To avoid being isolated at home in the U.S., Stern said, you might consider moving into multigenerational housing.
-He also recommends looking for a place where you’ll participate in activities with other residents, such as an active-aging retirement community like The Villages in Florida.
+He also recommends looking for a place where you’ll participate in activities with other residents, such as active-aging retirement community The Villages in Florida.

 During his travels, Stern noticed that Spain and Italy are bonding younger and older community members by making senior centers intergenerational.